taimoorsattar7/taimoorsattar.dev/src/pages/blogs/box-model-in-css.md

 ---
-title: box model in CSS
+title: Box model in CSS
 description: "HTML elements are considered as boxes that take some area.
 We can explain the HTML element area in CSS as box model. "
 date: 2021-01-18T17:31:23.338Z